desihub/desidatamodel/doc/DESISURVEY_OUTPUT/surveyinit.rst

 EXTNAME = WEATHER

-Nightly dome-open fractions due to weather that are are assumed when calculating the available LST per program, as in input to the design hour-angle optimization.
+Nightly dome-open fractions due to weather that are are assumed when calculating the available LST per program, as an input to the design hour-angle optimization.
-These are obtained

 Required Header Keywords
 ~~~~~~~~~~~~~~~~~~~~~~~~